galterdatalab/foundations-sequence-similarity/Exercise2.a-Literature-basedProteinSearch.md

   * The clustered non-redundant search set is useful for speeding up your search.
 It uses just one sequence to represent a whole group of similar proteins.
 Your results will match against the representative sequence, but include the rest of the cluster in your result set.

 * Limit by organism and exclude some types of sequences
   * These choices can make your searches (somewhat) faster and more focused.
-If you only want to search against vertebrates, or viruses, or specific bacteria, or mammals, you can make those choices here.
-Unless you're interested in environmental samples, this is a good exclusion to select.
+Just like in nucleotide BLAST, you can limit to certain organisms and exclude some sequence types.

 ### For the program (algorithm)
 * The choices here will be different dependent upon whether you chose standard or experimental databases.